Specifications

 Every Function must export a handler.
 Handlers contain the logic that the Function infrastructure runs when your document changes trigger the function.

 Create a function handler with the sanity blueprints add function command.
 Every handler receives an object containing context and event parameters.
+The function does not require a return value.

 context properties